MBB-team/VBA-toolbox/_wiki/Bayesian-modelling-introduction.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+The objective of any data analysis is to discover useful information that can support downstream conlusions and/or decisions.
+This is trivially true for statistical data analysis, which is typically used to summarize data (cf., e.g., descriptive statistics), or to perform inference (cf., e.g., hypothesis tests).
+Bayesian data analysis is a specific form of statistical data analysis that relies on so-called [generative models](https://en.wikipedia.org/wiki/Generative_model), i.e. quantitative scenarios that describe how data were generated.
+These are used to interpret the observed data, effectively operating "model-based" data analysis.
+What follows is essentially a crash course on Bayesian inference.
+We sacrifice a little mathematical rigour for simplicity, in the hope of providing a didactic overview.
+We hope it helps!

 # Deriving the likelihood function

 One usually starts with a quantitative assumption or model of how observations $$y$$ are generated.
 Without loss of generality, this model possesses unknown parameters $$\vartheta$$, which are mapped through an observation function $$g$$: